ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Delve Debugging a Go API

 [Delve](https://github.com/go-delve/delve) has become the de facto standard debugger for the Go programming language.
-To use it with VSCode, we needed to add a launch script so that VSCode could to attach to the debugger in the go container.
+To use it with VSCode, we needed to add a launch script so that VSCode could attach to the debugger in the go container.
 With delve installed, the following line is how we actually execute it at the container level.

 ```
 dlv debug --accept-multiclient --continue --headless --listen=:2345 --api-version=2 --log ./cmd/api/